Taking your dog to the vet

 Use a carrier

 If you're going to use a carrier make sure to put some bedding in it.
 Some old clothing with your scent on it would be a good choice.
-Your dog associates you with safety and comfort so smelling you close by will make him feel better.
+Your dog associates you with safety and comfort so smelling you close by will make them feel better.

 Ask if you can help